Jet pack: Hydrogen peroxide–powered rocket packs

-These circumstances limit the sphere of the application of rocket packs to very spectacular public demonstration flights, i.e., stunts; for example, a flight was arranged in the course of the opening ceremony of the 1984 Summer Olympic Games in Los Angeles, USA.
+These circumstances limit the sphere of the application of rocket packs to spectacular public demonstration flights, i.e., stunts; for example, a flight was arranged in the course of the opening ceremony of the 1984 Summer Olympic Games in Los Angeles, USA.

 Justin Capra's flying backpack

 Justin Capră claimed that he invented a "flying rucksack" (Romanian: rucsac zburator) in 1956 in Romania, and, without arousing any apparent interest, informed the American Embassy of his idea.
+However it was tested by Henri Coandă, a paratrooper who crashed it the first time but managed the second after he advised to change the fuel and improve on the design.
 In 1962 a backpack was created at Bell Laboratories, following Justin Capră's prototype.
-The backpack is now displayed in a museum where it is kept safe.
+The backpack is now displayed in a museum.

 Jump Belt

 In 1958, Garry Burdett and Alexander Bohr, Thiokol Corporation engineers, created a Jump Belt which they named Project Grasshopper.
 Thrust was created by high-pressure compressed nitrogen.
 Two small nozzles were affixed to the belt and directed vertically downward.
 The wearer of the belt could open a valve, letting out nitrogen from the gas cylinder through the nozzles, which tossed him upward to a height of 7 m.
 While leaning forward, it was possible with the aid of the jump belt's thrust to run at 45 to 50 km/h.
-Later, Burdett and Bohr tested a hydrogen peroxide-powered version.
+Later, Burdett and Bohr tested a hydrogen peroxide–powered version.
 The jump belt was demonstrated by a serviceman in action, but as no financing was forthcoming, there was no further testing.